 Smoking is another risk factor that plays a role in arthritis risk.

-Health history and nutrition also need to be taken into account for arthritis risk.
+Health history and nutrition also need to be considered for arthritis risk.

 Arthritis Program Design